American Studies Department

 Of the required courses, 171 is normally taken before the end of the second year.

 All majors develop a concentration, which is a thematic or conceptual focus.
-Within one month of declaring the major, the student submits to their program advisor a narrative of approximately three pages that names and describes the concentration, articulates a rationale for it, and explains how specific courses will support it.
-To help with their selection, the program provides example concentrations, although students should tailor these to their individual interests through extensive consultation with their program advisor.
+After declaring the major, students submit a narrative of approximately three pages to their program advisor.
+It names and describes the concentration, articulates a rationale for it, and explains how specific courses will support it.
+The program provides example concentrations, although students should tailor these to their individual interests through extensive consultation with their program advisor.
 Electives are generally selected to support the concentration.

 To encourage a greater sense of intentionality and reflection in the choice of concentration and path through the major, students work with their program advisors to complete an online portfolio.
 The portfolio begins with the narrative description of the concentration described above.
-Students complete its other components in response to prompts issued by program faculty within the core courses of the major.
-These prompts ask them to identify emerging areas of interest, draw connections among courses, draw connections between courses and the concentration, refine the description of the concentration, and pose unresolved questions.
+Students complete the other components of the portfolio in response to prompts issued by program faculty within the core courses of the major.
+These prompts ask students to identify emerging areas of interest, draw connections among courses, draw connections between courses and the concentration, refine the description of the concentration, and pose unresolved questions.

 The point scale for retention of the major applies to all courses offered toward the major.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 No more than three courses taken off campus may be counted toward the major.